Skip to Main Content

 Defining (and Refining) Your Research Question

 When working on a research project, it is important to have a well-defined research question.
-This helps make the research process more targetted, and it makes your final project more specific.
+This helps make the research process more targeted, and it makes your final project more specific.

 Steps: